 Snort.
 Don’t get me started.

 But today, determined and talented researchers and physicians are doing clinical studies, using psychedelics with psychotherapy and helping people who have anxiety, depression, severe PTSD, addiction to tobacco and alcohol, and even inflammatory diseases.
-You can read more about this in my psychedelic medicine blog posts.

 If you want to take a look inside TRIPS: How Hallucinogens Work in Your Brain, you can do that on Amazon.
 The science has passed it by, but the cartoons by the genius ZAP Comix artists like Robert Crumb are timeless.